JonB5/SKATE/README.md

 - C++17 compatible compiler

 How to Build
-Using Qt Creator:
+- Using Qt Creator:

-Open Qt Creator
+-   Open Qt Creator
-Select "Open Project"
+-   Select "Open Project"
-Navigate to the project folder and open the CMakeLists.txt file Configure the project when prompted
+-   Navigate to the project folder and open the CMakeLists.txt file
+-   Configure the project when prompted
-Build and run the application (Ctrl+R)
+-   Build and run the application (Ctrl+R)

 File Structure
-skate_gui_standalone_qt6.cpp - Main application file containing all code CMakeLists.txt - Build configuration file
+- skate_gui_standalone_qt6.cpp "Main application file containing all code"
+- CMakeLists.txt "Build configuration file"

 ##  Testing